Content watched by Whocopied.me Skip to Content

 Sharing is caring!

-I decided that we deserve our own bucket list.
-This horse owner’s summer bucket list has 20 things you can do with your horse this summer.
+That’s why I created a special bucket list just for us!
+This horse owner’s summer bucket list has 20 activities you can do with your horse this summer.
 Check them off as you go!
-Best of all, none of them require your horse to be rideable so no excuses!
+The best part?
+None of these activities require your horse to be rideable, so no excuses!

-This bucket list is great for mules and burros too!
+This bucket list is perfect for mules and burros too.

 1. Go On A Trail Ride